Hiking Inn to Inn

 Hike inn to inn - Savor the journey and the destination.
 Leave the car behind, explore the wild and sleep in a comfortable inn each night.

-Started by Barry Brisco.
-Last reply by Tom Courtney Jul 18, 2012.
+Started by Elaine Kazakoff.
+Last reply by Tom Courtney May 17.

 With a light daypack and a few reservations you can travel for days on California's breathtaking coastline or in the Sierra Nevada Mountains, each night recovering your energy with a delicious meal, a comfortable bed, and maybe even a hot tub.
 Hiking inn to inn is an age old tradition.
 Enjoy and share stories, pictures and resources about human-powered travel from around the world.

 The American River starts high in the peaks of the Sierra Nevada.
 It winds and crashes through deep canyons down to the foothills where it eventually is tamed to form Folsom Lake.
 Released again, it flows wide and powerful to meet the Sacramento River.
-The discovery of gold on the American in 1848 brought a…Continue
+This moderate 66-mile, four-day walkabout starts in the foothill town of…Continue

 Posted by Tom Courtney on April 12, 2019 at 1:59pm

 A small herd of tule elk bounded out of the trees and into the marsh.
 All males with impressive racks, they splashed through the shallows startling egrets and sending a flock of ducks aloft as they raced to an open field and disappeared.

 Grizzly Island, 8,800 acres of marshland is a…Continue

 Posted by Tom Courtney on February 13, 2019 at 11:30am